lust/xpublishing/README.md

-#xpublishing
+#Xp Publishing Workshop

 This repository contains references and resources on experimental publishing.
 It was created at the occasion of a 2 days workshop given by LUST with BA and MA students from Graphic Design Arnhem, Piet Zwart Institute ExPub and PublishingLab interns, in October 2016.